 English literature will give students the chance to develop their writing and communication skills and is concerned with more than just the bestsellers in the bookshops or the Harry Potter that you have on your shelf at home.
 This degree combines literary knowledge with unique skills of cultural and historical understanding as well as close analysis.

-Although English degrees do not offer students with a specific career path or job when they graduate, the broad nature of the courses will allow students to consider a number of sectors to enter.
+Although English degrees do not offer students with a particular career path or job when they graduate, the broad nature of the courses will allow students to consider a number of sectors to enter.

-The skills gained through this type of course are still valuable to employers, especially the ability to conduct close analysis and impressive grammar and English skills.
+The skills gained through this type, of course, are still valuable to employers, especially the ability to conduct close analysis and impressive grammar and English skills.